IBE160/SG-Gruppe-5/docs/epics.md

 -   [ ] **Story 1.2:** As a user, I want to see a clear visual confirmation when my file has been successfully uploaded.
 -   [ ] **Story 1.3:** As a user, I want to receive an error message if I upload an unsupported file type so that I can correct my action.
 -   [ ] **Story 1.4:** As a user, I want to be able to paste the text of a job advertisement into a text area so that the system can analyze it.
+-   [ ] **Story 1.5:** As a user, I want to see a real-time preview of my uploaded CV file so I can be sure I've selected the correct document.
+-   [ ] **Story 1.6:** As a user, I want the upload zone to visually change states (e.g., when I'm dragging a file over it, during the upload, or if an error occurs) so I have clear feedback on my actions.

 ---